reshmanjali/SmartBinMajor/README.md

 According to the garbage level in the bin, SMS alerts are sent to the garbage collector.
 (https://in.mathworks.com/help/thingspeak/use-ifttt-to-send-text-message-notification.html)
 An Android app is developed which
-  > displays the current level of garbage in the bin in an easily understandable manner
+  > displays the current level of garbage in the bin in an easily understandable manner and
   > navigates the user to the bin with the help of Google Maps